 After admiring the whole facade, let’s take care of the details.
 First, look at the windows.
 They are not just flat square windows, they are wavy.
 Second, look at the lower part of this windows and what do you see ?
 Some little holes which can be opened or close to have more or less fresh air in the house.

 M. Josep Batlló bought a classic (and boring) building and renovated it in order to live in the first floor and to rent the apartments of the other floors.

 If you wish to go inside the Casa Batlló in Barcelona, after admiring the layout of the apartment, the back yard and the wavy shapes of the walls, be ready to be amazed by the patio.
 Plenty of buildings in Barcelona have a patio in the middle called “pati de llums” (meaning bright patio) and this is usually really ugly.
 In the Casa Battló is just the opposite: it is the best feature.
 Actually all the apartments have a window and some ventilation holes in this patio, which allow the light and the air to enter the apartment.
 As a result, this house has a king of very old fashioned air conditioning system and this is one of the reasons why Casa Batlló in Barcelona is classed by the Unesco as a World Heritage.

 This is just a sample of what you can expect in your visit to Barcelona.
-Would you like to receive more tips like this one about Casa Batlló in Barcelona?
-Just subscribe to our newsletter and welcome to the city!
+Would you like to explore Casa Batlló with a passionate and expert guide?
+Just contact us and let’s the magic begin!